Chart Color Schemes

 Health outcomes in Bayswater are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Bayswater's health indicators show below-average results.
-Common health conditions are somewhat typical but higher than the national average among older residents.
+Bayswater's health indicators show below-average results compared to national averages.
+Common health conditions are prevalent at levels similar to other areas but higher among older residents.

 Frequently Asked Questions - Health